BernardZhao/docs/services/lab/printing.md

 Printing is currently limited to:

-- 100 pages per semester
+ * 200 pages per semester
-- 10 pages per day on weekdays
-- 20 pages per day on weekends
+ * 20 pages per day

 Please note:

-- Each **printed side** of a sheet counts as a page.
+ * Each **printed side** of a sheet counts as a page.
-- Jobs take time to process proportional to the job size.
+ * Jobs take time to process proportional to the job size.
 If you submit a large job, please be patient while the print server processes it.

 ## Remaining quota